Accessibility

 Village (Parking Area 2)

-• Grand Central Lodge – located on the upper level near the Ridge Runner ticket window, for the public.
-There is an accessible lift located on the lower level adjacent to the Lost & Found, for those who enter the building across from the Bike Shop.
+- Grand Central Eatery – located on the upper level near the Ridge Runner ticket window, for the public.
+There is an accessible lift located on the lower level adjacent to the Lost & Found, for those who enter the building across from Rentals.

 South (Parking Area 1)